 Compilation Error in C code :- prog.c: In function 'main': prog.c:19:16: error: invalid operands to binary % (have 'float' and 'float') result = x % y; ^

-The sign of the result for modulo operator is machine-dependent for negative operands, as the action takes as a result of underflow or overflow.
+The sign of the result for the modulo operator is machine-dependent for negative operands, as the action takes as a result of underflow or overflow.